btcpayserver/blog/blog/_posts/btcpay-server-2-4-4.md

 - **LND** is updated to 0.21.3-beta. ([details](https://github.com/btcpayserver/btcpayserver/pull/7547))
 - **Bitcoin Knots** support has been removed from the Docker deployment after Knots followed a chain that forked away from Bitcoin's main chain.
 BTCPay Server's standard deployment now uses Bitcoin Core. ([details](https://github.com/btcpayserver/btcpayserver-docker/pull/1085))

+## Plugin Builder security incident

+Our Plugin Builder server was compromised on August 28.
+We detected the intrusion on September 2.

+We identified the attack method and patched it.
+We also rotated all access tokens and temporarily disabled new Plugin Builder registrations while we complete additional security hardening, both in our own code and with our hosting provider.
+Although we believe the server is now safe, registrations will remain closed until this work is complete.

+Fortunately, the damage was largely contained.
+The attacker appeared to use AI-driven automation and may not have targeted BTCPay Server specifically.
+Their activity left many traces, which helped us investigate what happened.

+- **Published plugins remained safe.** We found no attempt to replace them with malicious versions.
+- **All access tokens were rotated.**
+- **Registered email addresses were likely exposed.** Plugin Builder users should be cautious of unexpected emails and phishing attempts.

 ## Ongoing attempts to target LND

 Following the recent [LND security incident](https://blog.btcpayserver.org/security-advisory-btcpay-server-2-4-2/), we disabled external access to the LND API in the standard Docker deployment.